British Rail 18000

-British Rail 18000 was a prototype mainline gas turbine-electric locomotive built for British Railways in 1949 by Brown, Boveri & Cie.
+British Rail 18000 is a prototype mainline gas turbine–electric locomotive built for British Railways in 1949 by Brown, Boveri & Cie.
 An earlier gas-turbine locomotive, 18100, had been ordered from Metropolitan-Vickers by the Great Western Railway but construction was delayed due to World War II; a second, 18000, was thus ordered from Switzerland in 1946.
 It spent its working life on the Western Region of British Railways, operating express passenger services from Paddington station, London.

 Overview

 The GWR chose a gas-turbine locomotive because, at the time, there was no single-unit diesel locomotive of sufficient power available.
 The King class steam locomotive could deliver about 2500 hp at the rail.
 The LMS diesel locomotives had engines of only 1600 hp.
 After allowing for transmission losses, this would be down to about 1300 hp at the rail, so two diesels would be needed to match a King.

 No. 18000 was of A1A-A1A wheel arrangement and its gas turbine was rated at 2500 hp.
 It had a maximum speed of 90 mph and weighed 115 LT.
 It was painted in BR black livery, with a silver stripe around the middle of the body and silver numbers.